-Getting leather lounges can be a pretty exciting, potentially once-in-a-lifetime experience.
+Sourcing leather lounges can be a pretty exciting, potentially once-in-a-lifetime experience.
 So it is important that you do it right.
-There are a range of styles and qualities that will determine your overall satisfaction with your couch.
-This article will explain everything you need to know before you make your purchase.
+There is a range of styles and qualities that will determine your overall satisfaction with your couch.
+This article will explain everything you need to know when getting leather lounges as one of your purchases.

 Types of leather lounges